 The superb stability offered by the Hokua seems to be a product of the intersection of an excellently grippy, dense, and wide sole combined with a tacky cupped footbed.
 Our testers were impressed with how poised each step felt even when off-camber with baby-heads strewn about.
 Finally, the low profile of the Hokua works excellently in eliminating the potential for ankle rolling by keeping pressure in uneven settings extremely low to the ground.

 The Hokua strikes an excellent balance between having grippy solid rubber soles and not looking like a monster truck tread.
 The adequately lugged soles provide great traction on slick granite slabs, gravel roads, and smooth interior surfaces like tile and wood.
 Even wet environments don't slip up the Hokua.

-Rocky trails, sandy beaches, river crossings, rock slab, you name it and the Hokua can probably handle it (don't say, "What about snow?", that's so sarcastic…) Many of the same attributes that lend themselves to excellent comfort also boost the versatility of the Hokua.
-The brushed drop-in ICEVA footbed offers excellent foot to flop grip, and the chunky low profile outsole transfers that grip to the earth.
+Rocky trails, sandy beaches, river crossings, rock slabs, you name it, and the Hokua can probably handle it (don't say, "What about snow?", that's so sarcastic…) Many of the same attributes that lend themselves to excellent comfort also boost the versatility of the Hokua.
+The brushed drop-in ICEVA footbed offers excellent foot-to-flop grip and the chunky low profile outsole transfers that grip to the earth.

 This workhorse isn't just an outside dog; it's also an indoor horse.
 The mark-free outsole won't scuff up your tile floor (we tried), and the stylish appearance communicates that you know how to chill the heck out.
 All kidding aside, we took the Hokua on adventures better suited for hiking boots, and they just wouldn't die.
 The high level of grip, durability, comfort, and style all lend themselves to excellent versatility — just don't wear them while you're using a chainsaw.